unfoldtoolbox/Unfold.jl/docs/src/HowTo/custom_solvers.md

 A solver takes an Unfold-specified DesignMatrix and the data, and typically solves the equation system `y = Xb` (in the case of Linear Models).
 There are many different ways how one can approach this problem, depending if the matrix is sparse, if it is 2D or 3D, if one wants to use GPU etc.

+Most implemented solvers ultimately make use of `solver_main` for their main loop.
+See the `reference` tutorial for more information if that is interesting to you.

 ### Setup some data

 ```@Example main